-Prosperity Indiana is was please several media outlets helped lift up our productive conversation around evictions and affordable housing at Horizon House on June 5, entitled "Confronting a Hoosier Housing Crisis."
+Prosperity Indiana is pleased several media outlets helped lift up our productive conversation around evictions and affordable housing at Horizon House on June 5, entitled "Confronting a Hoosier Housing Crisis."

 Lack of affordable housing is a growing problem in Indiana